 Patients value healthcare professionals acknowledging their individuality and the unique way in which each person experiences a condition and its impact on their life.
 Patients' values, beliefs and circumstances all influence their expectations of, their needs for and their use of services.
-It is important to recognise that individual patients are living with their condition, so the ways in which their family and broader life affect their health and care need to be taken into account.
+It is important to recognise that individual patients are living with their condition (or conditions), so the ways in which their family and broader life affect their health and care need to be taken into account.

 1.1.2 Ensure that factors such as physical or learning disabilities, sight, speech or hearing problems and difficulties with reading, understanding or speaking English are addressed so that the patient is able to participate as fully as possible in consultations and care.

 1.1.3 Ask the patient about and take into account any factors, such as their domestic, social and work situation and their previous experience of healthcare, that may:

 impact on their health condition (or conditions) and/or

 affect their ability or willingness to engage with healthcare services and/or

 affect their ability to manage their own care and make decisions about self-management and lifestyle choices.

 1.1.4 Listen to and address any health beliefs, concerns and preferences that the patient has, and be aware that these affect how and whether they engage with treatment.
 Respect their views and offer support if needed to help them engage effectively with healthcare services and participate in self-management as appropriate.